jonescompneurolab/hnn-tutorials/workshop-instructions/instructions.md

-## Installing HNN-Core GUI on Your Local Machine via Conda
+## Installing on Your Local Machine with Conda

 ### Creating a Conda Env and Installing Dependencies